 Maradona suffered from liver, kidney, heart disorders: report

-BUENOS AIRES, Argentina (AFP) - Argentina football legend Diego Maradona was suffering from liver, kidney and cardiovascular disorders but there were no signs of alcohol or narcotics consumption in his autopsy, the public prosecutor said on Wednesday.
+Buenos Aires , Argentina (AFP) — Argentina football legend Diego Maradona was suffering from liver, kidney and cardiovascular disorders but there were no signs of alcohol or narcotics consumption in his autopsy, the public prosecutor said yesterday.

 World Cup winning captain from Mexico '86, Maradona died of a heart attack on November 25 at the age of 60.